In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Experiments

-\textbf{How does citation intent vary across fields?} Table~\ref{table:statsdiffsplits} analyzes citation intents across 70k citation contexts from psychology, medicine, and computer science papers.
-It shows that, generally, psychology citations tend to lean towards impact-revealing, computer science towards the non-impact-revealing (``other'') side, with the exception of more recent papers, and medicine has a more balanced split.
-Looking at specific examples, we notice that citations in psychology papers often have a stronger subjective tone, particularly in correction citations.
-Moreover, in recent years, computer science shows a shift toward more impact-revealing citations, likely reflecting the novelty and immediate impact of AI research before entering the "legacy" phase with more background-oriented citations.
-Details and examples are in Appendix~\ref{app:acrossfields}.
+\textbf{How does citation intent vary across fields?} Table~\ref{table:statsdiffsplits} presents an analysis of citation intents across 70k citation contexts from psychology, medicine, and computer science papers, with further breakdowns by recency and citation counts.
+Overall, psychology citations tend to lean towards impact-revealing, while computer science skews more toward non-impact-revealing (``other'') citations—except in more recent papers—and medicine shows a more balanced distribution.
+We observe that citations in psychology papers often exhibit a stronger subjective tone, especially in correction citations, such as: ``\textit{some of those assumptions have been \underline{controversial}}'' and ``\textit{\underline{researchers disagree} about whether the kinds of behaviors measured by particular implicit tests should be considered indicators of attitudes or something else}''.
+In contrast, computer science shows a notable shift in recent years toward more impact-revealing citations, likely driven by the novelty and immediate influence of AI research before transitioning into the \textit{legacy} phase, where citations become more background-oriented.
+This legacy effect is particularly evident in the highly cited subsets.